 I know, “Living in Paris”, right?
 How could this possibly go wrong?
 It’s Paris!

-But even though it’s nice to visit, beautiful as cities go, and has everything you need for a working stay, it’s not necessarily the best place to live for a digital nomad.
+But even though it’s nice to visit, beautiful as cities go, and has everything you need for a working stay, it’s not necessarily the best place to live and work from temporarily.
 Paris is expensive, not always welcoming to visitors, and in the end is a big city with all the usual drawbacks.

 We spent a few months in 2022 living in Paris, working from home or in libraries and cafes, and generally enjoying the city and the things it has to offer.

-Paris isn’t the first place that comes to mind for digital nomads.
+Paris isn’t the first place that comes to mind for many people who aren’t visiting temporarily.
 People who work remotely are usually trying to optimise for costs and taxes as well as lifestyle.
 There are many more obvious choices around Europe that have both more relaxed lifestyle and are lower in cost.
 Beyond Europe, there are many more, too.

 But we tend to find our own balances.
 Every city has cheaper areas, and we found that we could find places that were acceptably cheap in Paris while still being close enough to the action that we didn’t feel isolated.